canonical/rust-best-practices/best-practices.md

 Don’t interleave unrelated code.
 Remember, to a new reader, this will look deliberate and they will be confused about how variables relate.
 Keep it clean and group together strongly intradependent sections of code.

 This is particularly significant where closures are used—if a closure is defined half-way through a function, does not capture anything and then is only used at the end, the reader will have to keep many things in mind for no good reason.
 If values are captured, declare closures close to where they’re needed.
 If no captures are required, consider defining them at the top of the highest possible scope to make it obvious that no closures are needed.
-Also, consider whether a closure is required at all, as Go doesn’t use many functional-style constructs, code may feel more Go-like with a simpler, more top-to-bottom flow control pattern.
+Also, consider whether a closure is required at all—code may feel cleaner with a simpler, more top-to-bottom flow control pattern.
 Logic should feel clean and be easy to follow.

-The following snippets assume that functions foo, bar and baz are free of side-effects.
+_The following snippets assume that functions `foo`, `bar` and `baz` are free of side-effects._

 ✅ Do this:
 ```rust